Stroop Task

 - Too few trials (high variability)

-- Timing issues (stimulus too brief or too long)
+- Stimulus timing is too brief or too long

 Solutions: